FREE SPEECH HISTORY TIMELINE

 1184-1230: The Medieval Inquisition

-Pope Lucius III kicks off the first, Episcopal Inquisition in 1184 as a response to two growing movements: the Cathars and the Waldensians, who are excommunicated and branded as heretics.
-In a papal bull, he instructs bishops to comb their juristictions for heretics twice a year
+Pope Lucius III launches the Episcopal Inquisition in 1184 because of two growing groups of heretics: the Cathars and the Waldensians.
+Both are excommunicated, and the pope issues a bull instructing his bishops to comb their jurisdictions for heretics twice every year.

-His successor, Innocent III, steps up the Inquisition in 1199 when he makes heresy a crime akin to high treason.
-In 1208, he calls for a crusade on the Cathars and between 10,000 and 15,000 are massacred in the city of Beziers.
+Lucius’ successor, Innocent III, steps up the inquisition in 1199 by making heresy equal to high treason.
+In 1208, the pope orders a crusade on the Cathars.
+Between 10-15,000 heretics are massacred in the town of Beziers.

-In 1231, Pope Gregory IX orders Dominicans in the German city of Regensburg to “seek out diligently those who are heretics or are infamed of heresy”.
-From 1231, heretics are burned to death at the stake.
+In 1231, Pope Gregory IX orders Dominicans in the German city Regensburg to “seek out diligently those who are heretics or are inflamed of heresy”.
+More people are burned to death in the following decade.

 1415: The execution of Jan Hus